Topzle Topzle

 Beaufort scale

 The Beaufort scale ( BOH-fərt) is an empirical measure that relates wind speed to observed conditions at sea or on land.
 Its full name is the Beaufort wind force scale.
-It was devised in 1805 by Francis Beaufort, a hydrographer in the Royal Navy.
+It was devised in 1805 by Francis Beaufort, a hydrographer in the British Royal Navy.
 It was officially adopted by the Royal Navy and later spread internationally.

 Tables